Loading...

 LATEST NEWS

-LSA Limits Lost Water, Saves Customers Money!!
+LSA Once Again Limits Lost Water, Saves Its Customers Money!!

 “Lost” water can be a big drain on the budget of a municipal authority.
 It is water that the authority pays for but does not sell or put to productive use.
 Lost water normally occurs through breaks in mains or evaporation from water sources.
 Lost water is ultimately paid for by the ratepayers, as it is incorporated into the operating budget of the authority.